-The driver produces up to 100 W of losses.
-Thus, the base plate has to be mounted on a heat sink to ensure proper operation and prevent an overtemperature shutdown.
+The driver produces up to 31 W of losses.
+Thus the base plate has to be mounted on a heat sink to ensure proper operation and prevent an over temperature shutdown.
+If working with high currents above 10 A it is recommended to cool the power inductors as well.
+This can be achieved easily by placing the driver with its heat sink in the air flow of a fan.